-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Students will receive continuous feedback during PC labs, during Q&A lectures, during office hours, and during workshops, along with written feedback on their assessments, within 3 weeks of submission.

 Failure Redemption: Supplementary coursework will form 100% of the resit mark; the mark will be capped at a maximum of 40%.